Mm, gastric distress! Isn’t this a fun topic to talk about? If you’re worried about food poisoning in Cusco, I’ve got ya covered!

 See a local doctor.
 My reasoning is that local doctors will understand local bugs and common illnesses.
 In Cusco clinics, you can get blood and stool tests done quickly to determine what kind of bacteria and/or parasite you have.

-Many people are afraid to go to the doctor in Cusco because they don’t know how much it will cost and they don’t speak Spanish, but I assure you prices in Cusco are very cheap and because there are so many tourists there, you’ll find someone to be able to speak Spanish.
-Again, contact your travel insurance company to see what is covered on your insurance plan.
+Many people are afraid to go to the doctor in Cusco because they don’t know how much it will cost and they don’t speak Spanish, but prices in Cusco are very cheap and because there are so many tourists there, you’ll usually find someone who’s able to speak English.
+Again, contact your travel insurance company to see what is covered by your insurance plan.

 Most of the time you’ll be prescribed antibiotics, such as Cipro, or antiparasitics, such as Flagyl.
 It may take a few days or weeks, but you should be feeling better soon.